Introduction

 • Maintainers: Debugging issues and optimizing performance

-• Community Members: Anyone passionate about open-source forensic tools
+• Community Members: Anyone passionate about open-source forensic engines

 šŸ”„ Active Development: The Correlation Engine is continuously evolving with new features, optimizations, and community contributions.
 Check the GitHub repository for the latest updates and join us in building the future of open-source forensics.